Giveth/giveth-docs/giveconomy/GIVdrop.md

 Click `HARVEST` to generate the transaction to claim your GIVdrop to your connected wallet.

-You're now equipped and ready to jump into the GIVeconomy - Discover all the great ways you can contribute to a thriving economy of Giving.(**ADD LINK TO GIVECONOMY OVERVIEW**)
+You're now equipped and ready to jump into the GIVeconomy - Discover all the great ways you can contribute to a [thriving economy of Giving](https://giv.giveth.io/)

 ---